Sandwiched singularities and nearly Lefschetz fibrations: Introduction

-\begin{theorem} Let $(Y, \xi)$ be the contact link of a sandwiched singularity $(X, 0)$.
-Then all minimal weak symplectic fillings of $(Y, \xi)$ arise from compatible DJVS immersed disk arrangements.
-Concretely, the filling is the complement of the strict transforms of the arrangement components in the appropriate blow-up of the 4-ball. \end{theorem}
+\begin{theorem} Let $(Y, \xi)$ be the contact link of a sandwiched singularity $(X, 0)$. {Then every compatible DJVS arrangement gives a Stein filling of $(Y, \xi)$}, and all minimal weak symplectic fillings of $(Y, \xi)$ arise from the DJVS arrangements.
+Concretely, the filling is the complement of {a neighborhood of} the strict transforms of the arrangement components in the appropriate blow-up of the 4-ball. \end{theorem}

-Together with De Jong--Van Straten theory, Theorem~\ref{thm1-intro} says that Stein fillings of the link $(Y, \xi)$ and Milnor fibers of singularities in the given topological type can be reconstructed by the same procedure from curve arrangements with similar properties.
+Together with de Jong--van Straten theory, Theorem~\ref{thm1-intro} says that Stein fillings of the link $(Y, \xi)$ and Milnor fibers of singularities in the given topological type can be reconstructed by the same procedure from curve arrangements with similar properties.
 Thus, the difference between Milnor fibers and Stein fillings lies in the difference between the specific type of curve arrangements and their relation to the decorated germ encoding $(X, 0)$.
 For Milnor fibers, the curve arrangements are given by algebraic deformations of the decorated germ, whereas for Stein fillings they must only satisfy a certain boundary compatibility condition.
 Capturing this difference is quite subtle: it is difficult to tell whether a DJVS immersed disk arrangement is isotopic to an algebraic arrangement arising as a picture deformation.
 Even if we knew that two arrangements are not isotopic, it may still be possible that the corresponding Stein fillings are diffeomorphic (or even biholomorphic).
 Building on \cite{NPP} and on our previous work~\cite{PS}, we show in Section~\ref{sec:distinguish} that in certain cases, Stein fillings can be distinguished from Milnor fibers by the incidence matrix of the disk arrangement, and construct unexpected Stein fillings not homeomorphic to any of the Milnor fibers for possible smoothings.

 \begin{theorem} Many links of sandwiched singularities admit unexpected fillings.
 In particular, for any $N>0$ and any sandwiched plumbing graph $G$, there is a sandwiched graph $K$ containing $G$ as a plumbing subgraph, such that the link of a singularity with the dual resolution graph $K$ admits at least $N$ pairwise non-homeomorphic unexpected Stein fillings. \end{theorem}